-Gender-based violence puts women and girls at higher risk for unwanted pregnancy, and victims require specially tailored care that includes access to emergency contraception and abortion.
+Gender-based violence puts women and girls at higher risk for unwanted pregnancy, and survivors require specially tailored care that includes access to emergency contraception and abortion.

 Expanding abortion access for sexual violence survivors in Indonesia